By using our platform you agree to the following Terms and Conditions

 "Business Hours" means the hours of 09:00 to 17:00 CST on a Business Day;

-"Charges" means the amounts specified in Premium Platform Agreement or via the self service signup form located at https://lab.alpineiq.com/signup from time to time;
+"Charges" means the amounts specified in a Customer executed Services Order Form or via the self-service signup form located at https://lab.alpineiq.com/signup from time to time;

 "Customer" means the person or entity identified as such in the Services Order Form;